ole-old/Flying-Owl/README.md

 - Android browser (fails, no support for XMLHTTPRequest when using file protocol)
 - Firefox on Mac (passes)
 - Firefox on Android (passes)

-# Technical stuff
-The start.html page loads a modified topics.json into your browser.
-It's been modified for a JSONP callback because WebKit browsers don't support XMLHTTPRequest when using file protocol.
-When that finishes loading, you are prompted to go to topics.html where you can browse the "Source of all knowledge", the topic tree.
-When you drill down far enough, the links lead to video.html which will load a video from your ka-lite's content directory and also form a link to HTML exercises in your ka-lite directory.
-When you click on the exercise link, it brings you to that exercise's HTML page.

 # Room for improvement